Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

-Vogan's perspective on the local Langlands correspondence suggests a beautiful geometric approach to A-packets and in fact defines a corona for every {\it L}-packet, not just those of Arthur type.
-Following \cite{V}, the ABV-packet $\Pi_\phi^\ABV(G(F))$ is defined as the set of irreducible representations of $G(F)$ for which the characteristic cycles of the corresponding simple perverse sheaf contains the conormal bundle of the $\dualgroup{G}$-orbit of $\phi$; this notion is revisited in \cite{CFMMX} where it is cast in terms of vanishing cycles.
+Vogan's perspective on the local Langlands correspondence suggests a beautiful geometric approach to A-packets and in fact defines a corona for every {\it L}-packet, not just those of Arthur type \cite{Vogan:Langlands}.
+In particular, this perspective attaches, to every irreducible admissible representation $\pi$ of $G(F)$, a simple equivariant perverse sheaf $\mathcal{P}(\pi)$ on the moduli space of Langlands parameters with the same infinitesimal parameter as $\pi$.
+Following an approach similar to \cite{ABV}, Vogan then defines the ABV-packet $\Pi_\phi^\ABV(G(F))$ for any Langlands parameter $\phi$, as the set of irreducible representations of $G(F)$ for which the characteristic cycles of $\mathcal{P}(\pi)$ contains the conormal bundle of orbit of $\phi$ in this moduli space.
+This notion is revisited in \cite{CFMMX} where it is cast in terms of vanishing cycles and a functor denoted there by $\Evs$; specifically, we define

+where $C_\phi$ is the orbit of $\phi$ in this moduli space.
+We wish to emphasize that this definition of $\Pi_\phi^\ABV(G(F))$ assumes the Langlands correspondence and is therefore unconditional for general linear groups and quasi-split classical groups.
+Moreover, since the Langlands correspondence is known for unipotent representations of simple, adjoint $p$-adic groups by \cite{Lusztig:classification-unipotent} and for all connected reductive $p$-adic groups by \cite{Solleveld:LLC-unipotent}, the definition of $\Pi_\phi^\ABV(G(F))$ is also unconditional in these cases.

 Apocryphally, ABV-packets are rather difficult to calculate; see \cite{BST}*{Introduction}, for example.
-In \cite{CFZ:unipotent} and \cite{CFZ:cubics} we found the ABV-packets for all unipotent representations of the exceptional group $G_2$, building on techniques developed in \cite{CFMMX}, where we also calculated over 50 examples of ABV-packets for classical groups.
+In \cite{CFZ:unipotent} and \cite{CFZ:cubics} we found the ABV-packets for all unipotent representations of the exceptional group $G_2$, building on techniques developed in \cite{CFMMX}, where we also calculated over 50 examples of ABV-packets for split classical groups and their pure inner forms.
 In this paper we continue our exploration by finding a curious ABV-packet for $\GL_{16}(F)$, using a method that lends itself to algorithmic implementation and symbolic computation.